 America, Post Obama.
-Let’s see… 2008, America in financial ruin and entering into the great recession, maybe the next great depression and faced with a Congress that wants Obama to be a one term president (thank you Senator McConnell…how did that work out?).
-Result…a nation now on the brink of a historic financial rebound.
+Let’s see… 2008, America in financial ruin and entering into the great recession, maybe the next great depression and faced with a Congress that wants Obama to be a one-term president (thank you Senator McConnell…how did that work out?).
+The result…a nation now on the brink of a historic financial rebound.
 Problems still exist, underemployment, women making less salary than men while doing the same job, salary stagnation, race-relations’ cognition, minimum wages that cannot allow people to rise out of poverty or into the middle class.
 What are the results of Obama’s interventions?
-A stock market that has rebounded and improved, showing signs of stability.
-Unemployment down to historic levels not seen since the1970’s.
-An economy that is robust, an improving housing market and consumer spending that shows confidence in America’s economic future.
+A stock market that has rebounded and improved, showing signs of stability, with trading platforms providing the best they can for their clients, this includes eToro Erfahrungen from websites such as kryptoszene.de.
+Unemployment down to historic levels not seen since the 1970s.
+An economy that is robust, an improving housing market, and consumer spending that shows confidence in America’s economic future.
 The Republicans want to demean the successes but you can bet your bottom dollar, if Romney had been elected, republicans would have been touting this recovery as some kind of miracle formula; a magic act that Romney had performed, upon the ouster of Obama.
 Why isn’t Obama afforded the same platitudes?
-Damn I hate politics sometimes…
+Damn, I hate politics sometimes…

 To show his vision, the first bill Obama passed upon earning and winning the presidency was the Lilly Ledbetter Fair Pay Act of 2009.
 This law amended the Civil Rights Act of 1964 (another historic law that was opposed).
 A law that requires equal pay for women providing the same services as men.
 A law protecting women who had been discriminated against earning an equal wage.
 As a father of two daughters, this resonated with me and so the President had me on his side from the time he said Hello.